Andromeda-Milky Way collision: what happens when the galaxies collide?

 After a spectacular series of close passes lasting billions of years – and which will distort the structure of both galaxies – a final merger of the Andromeda Galaxy and the Milky Way galaxy will occur about 10 billion years from now.

-What will happen when Andromeda and the Milky Way collide?
+What will happen during the Andromeda-Milky Way collision?

-The result of the collision between Andromeda and the Milky Way will be a new, larger galaxy, but rather than being a spiral like its forebears, this new system ends up as a giant elliptical.
+The result of the collision between Andromeda and the Milky Way will be a new, larger galaxy, but rather than being a spiral galaxy like its forebears, it ends up as a giant elliptical.

 This binary isn’t stable, though.
 Interaction with their surroundings means that the pair will spiral inwards, emitting gravitational waves as they do so.